uhollerbach/wile/README.md

-dependencies: in a minimal version, I want it to be usable without any requirements beyond a reasonably-modern C compiler (although I do rely on the [Boehm garbage collector](https://www.hboehm.info/gc); without that, you'll be limited to very small programs).
+dependencies: in a minimal version, I want it to be usable without any requirements beyond a reasonably-modern C compiler (although I do rely on the [Boehm garbage collector](https://www.hboehm.info/gc); without that, you'll be limited to small programs... that said, the bootstrap stage0 compiler is configured to build without GC, and it can recompile itself; that's not tiny.)

 This release of it is still very incomplete: batteries *not* included, some assembly required!
 This is alpha software (mainly because not